fbpx

 The position of Food Service Coordinator is considered an entry level SSP job.
 Many individuals have started their SSP staff careers at the Food Service Coordinator position and have moved on in subsequent summers to other positions.

-The Program Coordinator is responsible for the creation and implementation of the spiritual program for the summer.
-The Program Coordinator also assists all other staff members as necessary with their jobs.
+The Spiritual Life Coordinator is responsible for the creation and implementation of the spiritual program for the summer.
+The Spiritual Life Coordinator also assists all other staff members as necessary with their jobs.

 Site Director